cherdt/last-word-bot/README.md

 * Enter the code at the twidge prompt
 * Test it: `twidge update "I am a robot!"`
 * Add your canned replies to `replies.txt`.
 They will be selected at (pseudo)random.
-* Add cron entries as described in CRONTAB.md
+* Add cron entries as described in `CRONTAB.md`

 Disclaimers
 -----------

 * This is not all that well tested.
 If something doesn't work the way you expected, open an issue or submit a pull request.
+Who knows, maybe I'll even look at it.
 * If this bot starts talking to another bot of the same design, they will probably talk to each other forever.
 This bot always wants to have the last word.
+Maybe this is your shot at immortality.
+Assuming twitter outlives you.
+Let's hope not.